20+ Best Sales Engineer Interview Questions & Answers

 11. What was the team culture like at your previous company?

-Take note of the answer and how it relates back to the company you are hiring the sales engineer for.
+Take note of the answer and how it relates to the company you are hiring the sales engineer for.
 Is the culture vastly different?
 If so, your company may not be an ideal fit as culture is important in company environments.
-Still, take note of how they describe your company’s culture through previous research.
+Still, please take note of how they describe your company’s culture through previous research.
 This resonates well as a potential employee if they are already taking the time to research every aspect of your company.

 12. How do you believe the management at your previous company could have improved?